Short Form Consent

 Investigator Conducting Consent Process:

-- Sign the Summary of the Oral Presentation
+- Sign and date the Summary of the Oral Presentation